barryclark/jekyll-now/_posts/2017-08-11-Haufe-Summer_Practice.md

 and how to manage our time, all of which will help us in the near future.
 In the end, it was an amazing experience for us.We are grateful for all the help that we received and we want to thank everyone for giving us this riveting opportunity.

-# Zaharie Robert.Building an Alexa skill for news selection.
+# Zaharie Robert: Building an Alexa skill for news selection.

 My name is Zaharie Robert and I am a student at Politehnica University of Timisoara.
 During these 4 weeks, I developed an Alexa skill that can search for news about a given subject.